Undergraduate Program of Study

 What are my options in the History and Science concentration?

-In the fall of 2008, the concentration implemented a two-track structure that provides students with great flexibility.
+The concentration has a two-track structure that provides students with great flexibility.
 Both of the tracks offer an honors and a non-honors option.

 The Science and Society track is designed for students who have an interest in doing significant course work in an area of science but who also want to study how science develops and affects the world: how it relates to industry, policy, politics and the broader culture.
 This track is especially attractive for students who are considering a career in public health, medicine, or science policy.
 Students can both do science and explore how science functions in society.
 A special honors focus within this track, called "Medicine and Society," allows students to fulfill many of their pre-medical school requirements while doing sustained work in the history of medicine, health policy, and medical ethics.